Frequently Asked Questions

 Do You Offer Suboxone?

-Our Medically Assisted Treatment options for substance misuse currently consists of short-term Naltrexone and Vivitrol.
+Our Medically Assisted Treatment options for substance misuse currently consists of short-term Naltrexone, Suboxone, and Vivitrol.
 When prescribed these medications, participation in individual therapy, and/or substance use group therapy is required.